Bhakti-Malwankar/Web-Development/README.md

 ## Technologies Used

 - HTML5
-- CSS3
+- CSS3(inline styling)

 ## Files

-- index.html: The main HTML file containing the structure and content of the employee portal
+-employeeportal.html: The main HTML file containing the structure, content, and inline styles for the employee portal
-- styles.css: The CSS file containing the styles and layout for the employee portal (inline styles are used in this project)

 ## Author
 Bhakti Malwankar

 ## Repository

-(link unavailable)[Your GitHub Username]/Employee-Portal-HTML-CSS

-Note: Replace [Your Name] and [Your GitHub Username] with your actual information.

-This format is clean, easy to read, and follows the standard conventions for a GitHub README file.
+Bhakti-Malwankar/Employee-Portal-HTML-CSS